WELCOME FROM THE

 If Villanova is not listed as a score recipient on the grade report mailed to you by the testing service, Villanova will not receive your results.
 You can request that your grade report be sent to Villanova through the AP Reporting Services website or the IBO Results Service website.

-A Learning Community is an educational environment that integrates the academic and residential aspects of a student’s first year at college.
-At Villanova, Learning Communities mean that students share the same professor for their freshman seminar course and live in the same residence hall.
-We believe by aligning students and faculty in the classroom and the residence hall, the Learning Communities maximize student interaction by creating an integrated learning experience inside and outside the classroom.
+A Learning Community is an educational opportunity where academic and residential aspects of a student’s first year at college are brought together.
+At Villanova, Learning Communities offer students to live in the same Residence Hall with their classmates from their freshman humanities seminar course (ACS) and also explore a theme of the community in a one-credit class that typically meets in the hall.
+We believe by aligning students and faculty in the classroom and the residence hall, the Learning Communities maximize student interaction by creating a holistic learning experience inside and outside the classroom.
 As a result, students in Learning Communities tend to form closer friendships with their hall mates/classmates and faculty, and therefore have a richer intellectual experience in each setting.
 For more information, please go to the Learning Communities website.

 Your meal plan contract is completed here.
 There are several meal plans offered.
 The plans available to you will vary based on your housing status.
 Meal plan registration opens after housing contracts are submitted (sometime after May 1, 2018).
 Detailed information about all meal plans and directions for choosing your meal plan are located on the Dining Services website.